F88/promidas/lib/store/docs/DESIGN.md

 # Memorystore Design Notes

-These notes capture how upstream ProtoPedia payload sizes influence the in-memory `PrototypeMapStore` design in this repository.
+These notes capture how upstream ProtoPedia payload sizes influence the in-memory `PrototypeInMemoryStore` design in this repository.
 In particular, they document:

 - How large the canonical `listPrototypes` responses get for different